5 Days in Italy: Classic Itinerary for Rome, Florence & Venice + Itineraries for 4 Alternate Routes

 As I mentioned, Rome is a massive city with tons of options for where to stay.
 Certain main tourist sites in Rome are located close together to help you decide where to stay, while others are spread across all areas of the city.
 I recommend choosing the area where you envision spending the most time and finding a hotel near there.

-Area 3: Trastevere If you’re looking for a more authentic an Roman experience & to stay somewhere a bit removed from the more touristy areas of Rome.
+Trastevere If you’re looking for a more authentic an Roman experience & to stay somewhere a bit removed from the more touristy areas of Rome.
 Trastevere has some great options.
 Just keep in mind you’ll need to travel a bit farther to get to some of the main landmarks!
+This area is also on the same side of the river as The Vatican

 The Colosseum & Roman Forum are two of the most iconic things to see in Rome and are located next to each other.
 You’ll need to buy a ticket ahead of time (they do sell out) The ticket will get you into the Roman Forum & Palantine Hill as well.
-Tickets can be purchased here.
+Tickets can be purchased here on the official website, if they’re sold out check Viator!
 If you’re interested in the history and understanding what you’re looing at (particularly in the Roman Forum) I recommend taking a guided tour, which will cover all three areas.

 The ancient ruins of the Forum are impressive, but without a guide it’s hard to know what you’re looking at, plus they offer tons of great insight in the Colosseum as well.
 Tours can be found here (and include the cost of admission) I recommend skipping some of the upgrade options, like adding additional areas of the Colosseum, speaking from personal experience, the main entry tickets get you the best views.